jhong1016/Code-Quiz/README.md

 This project has been deployed to GitHub Pages.
 To get this project up and running, you can follow the deployment link.

-**Features**

-* HTML, CSS and Javascript documents create a quiz with multiple choice questions with Javascript trivia;
-* This application emphasises the use of using Javascript to make dynamic changes to an HMTL document; and
-* This application utilizes the use of appending HTML pages.
+After clicking "Start Quiz", the user is prompted to complete a 5 question quiz within the 60 second time limit.
+A wrong answer causes 10 seconds to be deducted, while a correct answer will add an additional 10 seconds to the timer.
+The user is then able to submit their score, which gets stored to the high scores list.

 **Screenshot**
 ![Screenshot]()

-**Link to Application**
+**Link to Deployed Application**